-- 1. Functional knowledge of the elements of musical construction. - 2.
-Conceptual understanding of the literature and historical development of music in Western civilization and of the function of music in world cultures. - 3.
-Demonstrated musical independence through instrumental or vocal solo and ensemble performance. - 4.
-Broad interests in liberal arts or minor studies.
+- 1. Candidates will demonstrate functional knowledge of the elements of music construction. - Candidates will display conceptual understanding of the literature and historical development of music in Western civilization and of the function of music in world cultures. - 3.
+Candidates will exhibit broad interests in liberal arts or minor studies. - 4.
+Candidates will meet all the standards set forth by the National Association of Schools of Music (NASM) for the liberal arts degree with a major in music.